titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 ## Adding a Shader to TE

 To run a shader on TE, we need to wrap it in a TEAudioPattern.
-There are ~~two~~ three ways of going about this.
+There are three ways of going about this.

 ### Easiest:  Automatic Shader Wrapping
 For the 2023/2024 season, we've introduced a way to add shaders to TE without writing any Java code at all.
-With this method you can set up the shader's controls directly from shader code, and even live-edit the shader with any text editor while it's running on the vehicle.
+With this method you can set up controls directly from shader code, and even live-edit the shader with any text editor while it's running on the vehicle.
 This is the easiest way to get started with shaders on TE.

 To use this method: